la2050/archive/_projects/2015/ending-wage-theft-in-los-angeles.md

    KIWA - $31K
    UCLA Labor Center - $12K
-   Princeton researchers (as consultants to KIWA) - $57K 'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': The pilot will cost $100K.
-'Please include a detailed budget of how you will use $100,000 to implement this project.': >- Project Management ($26K) Develop contextual understanding of the determinants of wage theft, the current process of business auditing, and available data sets.

-   Data and Software Data Development ($57K) Develop the model in Python or R programming languages and develop web application using Ruby on Rails, Javascript, HTML and CSS

-   Labor Law & Policy Analysis ($12K) Apply expertise in wage theft policy development in Los Angeles and Statewide.
-Work with City and State authorities to implement the new software in day to day wage theft prevention activities and measure effectiveness.
-   Marketing and Travel ($5K) Share lessons with the broader data science and labor rights communities through blog posts and presentations.
-How do you plan to scale the success of your proposal?: >- After completion of a successful pilot, Phase 2 will focus on replication and scale at both a city, state and national level.
+   Princeton researchers (as consultants to KIWA) - $57K How do you plan to scale the success of your proposal?: >- After completion of a successful pilot, Phase 2 will focus on replication and scale at both a city, state and national level.
 Since the code will be open